peckham/SOMA-Smart-Shades-HTTP-API/README.md

 #### Copy the files to the Raspberry Pi.

-* Download and place the *control.py, blinddown.sh* & *blindup.sh* files in your /home/pi directory.
+* Download this repo and put it under `/home/pi/webshades/`

 #### Find the Bluetooth MAC address of the Smart Shade.